The University of Tampa Macdonald-Kelce Library

 Macdonald-Kelce Library, Archives & Special Collections

 Primary sources are often found in an institution's Archives and Special Collections.
 The Macdonald-Kelce Library's Special Collections are located on the second floor.
 Here you will find books, photographs, ledgers, university journals, yearbooks, manuscripts, notes, and other ephemera that relate to the history of the University of Tampa and it's Library.
-Note: We currently have no University Archivist.
-Special Collections is closed for the time being.
-Please contact Director Alisha Miles with any questions: mpethe[at]ut[dot]edu.

 The library also has a historical collection of digitized student publications including the Minaret, the UT Journal, the Moroccan, and the Insighter Newsletter.